WSL Setup and Networking

 ✅ Next steps

-through WSL.
+You are now setup to run the voyant-api through WSL.
 Please refer to the latter half of the Quickstart Guide to start your sensor, visualize point cloud data, record data, etc.